phpMussel/phpMussel/_docs/readme.en.txt

    successfully scanned and problems were detected).
 True instructs the function to return results as human readable text.
 Additionally, in either case, the results can be accessed via global variables after scanning has completed.
-This variable is optional, defaulting to 0.
+This variable is optional, defaulting to false.

  - $output_flatness is a boolean, indicating to the function whether to return the results of scanning (when there are multiple scan targets) as an array or a string.
 False will return the results as an array.
 True will return the